What’s better than RV camping?

 What’s the difference between public and private campgrounds?

 Campers often want to know about the difference between public and private campgrounds, as the price difference can be quite stunning.
 Basically, private campgrounds are just that: privately owned, for-profit businesses that often include lots of luxury amenities in order to make their sites look more attractive.
 Public campgrounds, on the other hand, include spots in government-run places like state or national parks.
 Many of these sites do still charge a nightly fee, though it might be significantly less than you’d spend at a private campground.
 BLM campsites — like many on this list — are the next tier of public campgrounds, in that they’re totally free.
 Click here for more on the differences between public and private campgrounds.

 Do I need any special equipment for boondocking?

 Boondocking is all about simplicity.
 That said, some extra gear can make it more comfortable, depending on what your goals are.
 For instance, if you want to stay connected no matter what, a cell signal booster can help you get those bars even when you’re far afield.
 And extra collapsable water jugs make it more possible to stay out in the “boonies” for longer, since it extends your water supply.

 How do I find more free campsites near me?

 Although the campsites on this list are great, we don’t have room to talk about every amazing free campsite in the country — let alone the ones near your favorite destinations.

 Fortunately, it’s easy to find free campsites almost everywhere in America.
 Just utilize a website like Campendium or freecampsites.net, and adjust the filters to look for free sites that suit your other parameters.
 Boom!
 Your camping experience just got more affordable… and a whole lot better.
+Be sure to also see this article on 5 Beautiful Places to Camp for Less than $25 Per Night!
 Happy camping!